 Remember that just like your full business proposal, your proposal letter should be customized for your unique prospect.
-It should also accurately summarize and tease your business proposal, so make sure the information between the two documents are aligned and build off each other.
-For information on writing a full-blown business proposal and how it ties into your proposal letter, read our article on how to create a business proposal.
+It should also accurately summarize and tease your proposal, so make sure the information between the two documents are aligned and build off each other.
+For information on writing a full-blown proposal and how it ties into your proposal letter, read our article on how to create a business proposal.

 In some cases, people use the terms “business proposal letter” and “business proposal” interchangeably.
 This refers specifically to a one-page business proposal.
 Businesses selling smaller projects or drafting a proposal to companies they have a good relationship with often use a one-page proposal containing both the letter and details.